 [ATP/FLEX] How to add static route on Nebula?

 Static route is a form of routing that occurs when a router uses a manually-configured routing entry, rather than information from dynamic routing traffic.
-In some scenario, static routes are manually configured by a network administrator by adding routing entries into a routing table.
+In some scenarios, static routes are manually configured by a network administrator by adding routing entries into a routing table.
 This example illustrates how to configure static route on Nebula.

 Topology